Skip to main content

 Every project that involves carrying out procedures with animals needs a Home Office Project licence.
 An individual who wishes to apply for a Project licence must in the first instance attend and complete a Home Office approved training course.
 Project Licences (PPLs) are only awarded after a programme of rigorous scrutiny, which can last up to six months.

 Each individual who plans to carry out procedures involving animals needs a personal licence (PIL).
-He/she must in the first instance attend and complete a Home Office approved training course and must be supervised by a more experienced colleague in the early stages of his or her work until deemed competent by the Named Training and Competency Officer.
+They must in the first instance attend and complete a Home Office approved training course and must be supervised by a more experienced colleague in the early stages of his or her work until deemed competent by the Named Training and Competency Officer.
 Both project and personal licences are subject to renewal or review every five years.

 A Home Office inspector advises on project licences, and also carries out unannounced inspections.